Chapter 15. HyperSQL Network Listeners (Servers)

 Shutting down a Server from your Application

 To shut down the server, you can execute the SQL "SHUTDOWN" statement on the server databases.
 When you start the server from your application and keep a reference to the Java Server object, you can also shut it down programatically.
-Calling the shutdownCatalogs(int shutdownMode) method of org.hsqldb.server.Server closes all the open databases, which results in server shtudown.
+Calling the shutdownCatalogs(int shutdownMode) method of org.hsqldb.server.Server closes all the open databases, which results in server shutdown.
 The parameter value is normally 1, which indicates normal shutdown.
 Other modes of shutdown, such as SHUTDOWN IMMEDIATELY are also supported.
 See the javadoc for org.hsqldb.server.Server.
 See the example below:

 server.shutdownCatalogs(1);